PeterCaine/Trip-Advisor_Scrape/README.md

 Scraping Trip Advisor using Python and Selenium

 ### warning
-Tripadvisor updates their identifiers meaning that the tags used to find reviews may not work after a few weeks/months; <reminder to put up a 'how to modify'>
+Tripadvisor updates their identifiers meaning that the tags used to find reviews may not work after a few weeks/months; if you are getting empty lists as output, TA may have updated their code.

+This video will help you find the new identifiers to be able to modify the code for yourself: https://www.youtube.com/watch?v=C4oW_MCzmSg

 ## required installs